MoveUpwards/Gormsson/README.md

 ### Documentation

-Have a look at the documentation to check all the functionnalities `Gormsson` library can provide.
+Have a look at the [Documentation](https://moveupwards.github.io/Gormsson/) to check all the functionnalities `Gormsson` library can provide.

 ## Contributing